 50g peanuts, roughly chopped

-Place the broccoli florets in a large roasting tin and drizzle over the garlic oil and the sesame oil.
-Toss with a spoon or your hands to mix.
+Place the broccoli in a large roasting tray and drizzle over the garlic and sesame oils.
+Toss to mix.
 Place the salmon fillets into the roasting tin along with the broccoli.
 Transfer the tray to the oven and bake for 10 minutes.

-Add the kale to the tray, around the salmon, and bake for another 10-15 minutes, until the salmon is cooked through to your liking.
+Add the kale to the tray, nestled around the salmon, and bake for another 10-15 minutes, or until the salmon is cooked through to your liking.

 While the salmon is cooking, make the sauce.
 Mix together the ginger, chilli, tamari, olive oil, lime zest and juice, coriander and peanuts.
-Taste and adjust to your liking.
+Taste and adjust to suit.
 Once out of the oven, drizzle the sauce on top of the salmon and veg and serve.